mizigro/RL/README.md

 ### DQN - Open AI Gym (Cartpole environment)

 Solving OpenAI Gym CartPole Problem using a Deep Q Network with 2 layers and ReLU activations.
-The network reached an average of 300+ time steps easily under 3,000 episodes.
+The network can reach an average of 300+ time steps under 3,000 episodes.